benramirezweb/angularConSass/README.md

 ## Create Angular project with SASS

-To create a new Angular project that uses SASS to generate the styles of your project just use the follow command:
+To create a new Angular project, that uses SASS to generate use the follow command:

 `ng new my-sassy-app --style=scss`